Intravenous medicines

 Direct injection gives therapeutic levels of a drug quickly, but there can be problems with this technique.
 For example, injections may damage a vein, particularly if the drug is irritant (e.g. phenytoin).
 In addition, it is impractical if a drug needs to be given slowly or in a large volume.

 2. Intravenous infusion involves IV administration over a longer time period often using larger volumes.
-An administration set (‘IV line’ or ‘giving set’) connects the bag or syringe of drug solution to an entry point in a patient’s vein as in the image.
-The infusion may be intermittent (e.g. metronidazole 500mg in 100ml saline over 20 minutes every eight hours) or continuous over 24 hours.
-Continuous infusion is indicated for drugs with a short half-life (e.g. glyceryl trinitrate) and/or when a constant therapeutic drug level is required (e.g. insulin).
+An administration set (‘IV line’ or ‘giving set’) connects the bag/container or syringe of drug solution to an entry point in a patient’s vein as in the image.
+The infusion may be intermittent (e.g. metronidazole 500mg in 100ml sodium chloride 0.9% over 20 minutes every eight hours) or continuous over 24 hours.
+Continuous infusion is indicated for drugs with a short half-life (e.g. glyceryl trinitrate) and/or when a constant therapeutic drug level is required (e.g. furosemide).
 Infusions require a drug to be stable in the specified diluent for the duration of administration.
-They also require the drug to be compatible with the plastic used to make the IV line and infusion bag.
+They also require the drug to be compatible with the plastic used to make the IV line and infusion bag/container.

 A ‘Y-site’ is the point where two IV lines containing different solutions join to run down the same line into a patient forming a ‘Y’ shape.
 One infusion may be described as being ‘piggybacked’ onto the other.

-Intravenous injections and infusions may be given via peripheral or central veins.
+Intravenous injections and infusions may be given via lines into peripheral or central veins.

 An administration set connects a bag of infusion fluid to a patient © Crown copyright 2017 |